 Turus Mara are a long-established family business which run daily trips to Staffa and the Treshnish Isles from the Ulva Ferry Pontoon.
 From April to August visitors can get up close to the puffins which nest on the islands, as well as spotting a host of other sea birds, Common and Atlantic seals, basking sharks and dolphins throughout the season.

 As one of the oldest tourism businesses on Mull, Turus Mara’s skippers and crew share their extensive knowledge of the islands’ wildlife.

-Our Scheduled service starts and finishes at beautiful Calgary bay, one of the largest and accessible of Mull’s beaches.
+Our Scheduled service starts and finishes at beautiful Calgary Bay, one of the largest and accessible of Mull’s beaches.
 Take some time for a walk up the hill to Inivea, one of Mull’s best preserved ruined villages, meander through the Calgary Art in Nature woodland walk to the farmhouse Café, or just take in the view with an ice cream from Robin’s boat.

 CAMPSITE & PONY TREKKING

 Our Scheduled Service passes through Killiechronan Estate, home of Mull Pony Trekking, which offers everything from short rides for novices and children to longer beach and hill treks for more experienced riders.
-There is a basic campsite on the Estate, right by the shore.
+There is also a campsite on the Estate, right by the shore.
 Killiechronan is a great spot to view otters, sea eagles and many other species.